 There is another compelling reason for updating ISO/IEC 27001, and that is replace the Annex A reference controls with the up-to-date set of reference controls aligned to those in the new edition of ISO/IEC 27002.
 As explained in BS 7799-3:2017, if an organisation has overlooked a necessary control that is not in ISO/IEC 27001, Annex A, then the SOA cross-checking process will not find it.
 This is why it is important to keep ISO/IEC 27001, Annex A up-to-date.

 As a full revision of ISO/IEC 27001 is likely to take some time, the most likely course of action will be to issue an amendment, causing just the replacement of Annex A with the controls in new edition of ISO/IEC 27002 (and a few minor word changes in the notes in Clause 6.1.3 d)This ISO/IEC 27001 clause requires organisations to compare the necessary controls they determined through the process of risk treatment with those in Annex A. The notes refer to “control objectives and controls”, but the term “control objectives” has been replaced by the term “control purposes”).

 However, whilst it is interesting to speculate on the future of ISO/IEC 27001, the first task is to further progress the DIS towards becoming an international standard.
-In the UK, the public commenting period closed on 22 March, and the National Body ballots is about to close.
-All the comments have then to be collated, analysed and their dispositions agreed by the international committee.
-That is scheduled for June.
-Depending on the outcome of that process, the document will either be released as a second DIS or registered as a final draft international standard (FDIS).
+In the UK, the public commenting period closed on 22 March, and the National Body ballots have closed.
+All the comments have been collated, analysed and their dispositions agreed by the international committee.
+In accordance with ISO rules, the criteria for progression having been met, the document will be released as a final draft international standard (FDIS).
 At that stage, further technical changes are not possible and, following proof reading and editorial corrections, the document will be published as the third edition of ISO/IEC 27002.

 you consent to that site setting authentication session cookies